- Posted August 15, 2013 by

 - Jareen, CNN iReport producer

-I have experienced racism in all directions.
+I've never quite understood when people complain about one particular race and then call racism.
+I've experienced racism from all races.
 In the Army, I was under a black 1sg.
 He clearly hated everyone that was not black.
-He screamed at us at least twice a day to tell us how we were all trash Sergeants.
-It was so obvious that while in a formation if for example there were 5 guys in the front.
-We'll say guy 1,2,3,4,5.
+He screamed at us at minimum twice a day to tell us how we were all trash Sergeants.
+He would make sure to get in our faces and push the limits of our patience.
+It was so obvious that while in a formation, for example, there was 5 guys in the front.
+We'll say guys 1,2,3,4,5.
 Guy 2 and 4 are black.
 He would scream and spit in the faces of guys 1, 3, and 5 and completely skip guys 2 and 4.
 This was daily and nobody would help us, not even the Commander or Inspector General.
+The Sergeants got together to make complaints to IG everyday and all they wouldn't do anything.
+In fact it made it even worse because he would retaliate with extra duty and worse treatment.

 I am Latino.
-My last girlfriend was an Iranian immigrant from Tehran.
+My last girlfriend was an Iranian immigrant from Tehran, Iran.
 Her parents hated me because I was Latino.
-Apparently, I will be a failure, uneducated, and bring her family down because that what us Latinos do.
+Apparently due to stereotypes, I am guaranteed to be a failure, uneducated, and bring her family down because that's what us Latinos do.
 I got stereotyped by immigrants that were still in their first generation here in America waiting on citizenship.
 They forced her to break up with me while I was in Afghanistan doing Humanitarian Assistance as Civil Affairs in the Army.
 We were together for 3 years.